sib-swiss/termal/doc/manual.md

 ```

 where the colormap is a JSON file in the Gecos format
 (@kunzmann2020gecos).
-This is a straightworward format that looks like this:
+This is a straightforward format that looks like this:

 ```json
 {